 To Report a Job Scam

-If you've been targeted by a job scam please contact University Police at 508-626-4911 and Career Services and Employer Relations at 508-626-4625 to share your information and start an investigation into the complaint.
+If you've been targeted by a job scam and have given sensitive personal information to the scammer please contact University Police at 508-626-4911 and call Career Services and Employer Relations at 508-626-4625 to share your information and start an investigation into the complaint.

 There are a variety of employment scams that criminals use to lure students, below are the most common:

 FSU has had this particular scam surface recently within the last few years.
 Although there are legitimate mystery shopping companies that hire college students and others to provide feedback on stores, restaurants, and businesses, a majority are not factual opportunities.
 There are numerous scammers posing as mystery shopping companies.
 This type of scam can occur through an unsolicited email or via a job board posting.
 The fraudulent company asks you to pay a fee to become an employee.
 This is a scam because you should not have to pay a company to become an employee.
 Another variation of this scam occurs when the employer asks you to review a wire transfer company and complete a money transfer, this action then becomes a payment forward scam as described below.